 The Bachelor’s degree programme in translation studies is a modular programme.

 Teaching and learning content is presented in various teaching formats: lectures, preparatory seminars, main seminars and practice classes.

 Thanks to a min. six-week internship in a foreign country, students improve their translation competence and develop their skills as mediators in multilingual and multicultural situations.
 First point of contact for placement in mandatory internships or for voluntary internships is the department’s internship centre, which has numerous ties to industry, institutions and universities abroad and places students in optimally supervised and high-quality internships.

 Periods abroad in Europe or beyond Europe are imperative for future translators, language mediators and interpreters.
 The department has contacts with more than 20 countries, which fosters student mobility.
-Important points of contact in the department are the ERASMUS coordinators.
+Important points of contact in the department are the programme coordinators and the ERASMUS coordinators.

 International course option